Kim Kardashian Fans Won't Be Happy About This

 — rae paoletta (@PAYOLETTER) May 16, 2018

-Most of the Kardashian family has shared sponsored posts in the past about weight-loss products — thinks like the controversial waist-trainers and fat-burning teas have proven particularly problematic for the stars — but as the family’s social media following continues to grow, hopefully, they’ll begin using their brand to promote body confidence and self-love instead of these concerning weight-loss deals.
+Most of the Kardashian family has shared sponsored posts in the past about weight-loss products — the controversial waist-trainers and fat-burning teas have proven particularly problematic for the stars — but as the family’s social media following continues to grow, hopefully, they’ll begin using their brand to promote body confidence and self-love instead of these concerning weight-loss deals.